06 Safeguarding children, young people and vulnerable adults policy

 Informing

-- The designated person ensures emergency services have been contacted; ambulance and police.
+- The designated safeguarding lead ensures emergency services have been contacted, ambulance and police.

-- The parents are contacted and asked to come to the setting immediately, informing them that there has been an incident involving
+- The parents/carers are contacted and asked to come to the setting immediately, informing them that there has been an incident

-their child and that an ambulance has been called; asking them to come straight to the setting or hospital as appropriate.
+involving their child and that an ambulance has been called, asking them to come straight to the setting or hospital as appropriate.

-- The designated person calls the designated officer and informs them of what has happened.
+- The designated safeguarding lead calls the designated officer and informs them of what has

-- The owners/trustees/directors are contacted and 06.1c Confidential safeguarding incident report form prepared by the designated
+- The trustees are contacted and 06.1c Confidential safeguarding incident report form prepared by the designated safeguarding

-- A member of staff is delegated to phone all parents to collect their children.
-The reason given must be agreed by the designated
+- A member of staff is delegated to phone all parents/carers to collect their children.
+The reason given must be agreed by the

-officer and the information given should be the same to each parent.
+designated officer/line manager and the information given should be the same to each parent/carer.

 - The decision on how long the setting will remain closed will be based on police advice.